10 Foods that stain teeth you should know

 Grape and cranberry juice are the biggest culprits.
 While these juices can help you get your servings of fruit, they are also concentrated sources of dark pigments, even if those pigments are natural.
 Like soda, they also contain acid, which is notorious for staining teeth.
 Drinking lighter colored juices could help you avoid these stains.
 Apple juice, specifically, could help, as the light color may actually counteract and wash away stains left by other foods and drinks.

 If something stains your lips and tongue, it is going to stain your teeth, too.
 That means that if you enjoy a popsicle on a hot day, you are probably going to be staining your teeth.
-Of course, there are lots of different varieties of popsicle.
+Of course, there are lots of different varieties of popsicles.
 If something has dark coloring, it could leave stains on your teeth.
 Something light and fresh is less likely to stain, though, again, most popsicles have both sugar and acids that wear away at teeth.

 6. Soy sauce